 All medical care at Queen Anne’s is supervised by our experienced nurse, Sister Susan Wallace, who runs the school’s well-equipped medical centre.
 Sister Wallace is available for consultation on a ‘drop-in’ basis at certain times of the day, and is on call 24 hours a day in case of emergency.
-Sister Wallace is assisted by Mrs Sonia Jordan, School Nurse.
+Sister Wallace is assisted by Mrs Nikki Botterill, School Nurse.

 The school also works closely with a local female GP, who holds twice weekly surgeries at school for girls who need to see a doctor.
 The school GP is a partner of a busy practice not far away, which offers a full range of services including blood tests and travel vaccinations.
 If the girls need to see a doctor outside of designated school surgery times, or require specialist tests or other treatment, then staff are always available to escort them to the surgery.